catenax-eV/catenax-ev.github.io/docs/standards/CX-0136-UseCasePCF/CX-0136-UseCasePCF.md

 #### 2.2.2 EXAMPLES FOR PCF CALCULATION TOOL INTEGRATION

-> *This section is non-normative*
+> *This section is non-normantive*

-Section [2.2.4 PCF DATA FORMAT FOR PCF CALCULATION INTEGRATION](#224-pcf-calculation-data-format) describes the relevant data structure in context of integrating PCF calculationtools in Catena-X. An exemplary data set based on this specification can be found here: [CSV Example](./assets/PCF_Data_Model_Specification_for_Calculation_(Example).csv).
+Section [2.2.4 PCF DATA FORMAT FOR PCF CALCULATION INTEGRATION](#224-pcf-data-format-for-pcf-calculation-integration) describes the relevant data structure in context of integrating PCF calculationtools in Catena-X. An exemplary data set based on this specification can be found here: [CSV Example](./assets/PCF_Data_Model_Specification_for_Calculation_(Example).csv).

 #### 2.2.3 PCF CALCULATION METHODOLOGY

-> *This section is normative*
+> *This section is normantive*

-The methodology used for calculating a PCF MUST be conformant with [CX-0029 Product Carbon Footprint Rulebook v2.0.0](#211-list-of-standalone-standards).
+The methodology used for calculating a PCF MUST be conformant with [Product Carbon Footprint Rulebook v3.0.0](#211-list-of-standalone-standards).

 #### 2.2.4 PCF DATA FORMAT FOR PCF CALCULATION INTEGRATION

-> *This section is normative*
+> *This section is normantive*

 For the integration of PCF calculation solutions, the data format is derived from the standard PCF data model as described in section [ASPECT MODEL PCF](#31-aspect-model-pcf), though in integration context some individual properties are not mandatory but can be specified optionally.